-How did I get here?
-It’s a long story that starts in Los Angeles, winds through Rio de Janeiro, Lima, Southeast Asia, the Bay Area, and lands me, now, in New York City.
+So, how did I get here?
+I’m originally from Los Angeles, but my story winds through Rio de Janeiro, Lima, Southeast Asia, the Bay Area, and lands me, in New York City, where I am now based.

-I’ve been writing and editing stories about travel for a decade—now at Condé Nast Traveler, where I’ve been since 2017.
-There, I oversee a lot of food and drink content (terribly hard work that involves trying lots of fabulous restaurants), and our outdoors section, because the combo of raw natural beauty, sweat, and a hit of adrenaline is just as intoxicating to me as one-too-many martinis.
-If it’s related to the ocean, I’m there (have you heard about my trip to French Polynesia last year?!); but I’m also a recovering horse girl drawn to ranch lands and back country.
+I’ve been writing and editing stories about travel for a decade, and I’m currently on staff at Condé Nast Traveler, where I’ve been since 2017.
+I work on digital features (ie, long-form and reported stories and essays), and lead on our food and drink content (hard labor that involves trying lots of fabulous restaurants), and our outdoors section, because the combo of raw natural beauty, sweat, and a hit of adrenaline is just as intoxicating to me as one-too-many martinis.
+If it’s related to the ocean, I’m there (have you heard about my trip to French Polynesia last year?), but I’m also a recovering horse girl drawn to ranch lands and back country.

 I focus on feature writing and essays—my inner nerd is pleased when I can report something meaty; my fun-loving self enjoys rattling off thoughts and opinions, as if anybody asked—though I occasionally work on guides to destinations I know really well (who am I to keep my juicy intel from the people?).

-Consider me your resident South America expert—though all of Latin America is familiar territory.
-After a year spent living in Brazil, and a stint in Peru where I now return several times a year to see loved ones, it feels like a privilege to know the nooks and crannies of the Americas.
-I speak and report in Spanish, though my Portuguese is only suitable as casual party chatter these days (my French, meanwhile, has been relegated to menu-reading and food-ordering only).
+Consider me your resident South America expert, though all of Latin America is familiar territory.
+After a year spent living in Brazil, and a 6-month stint in Peru where I now return several times a year, it feels like a privilege to know the nooks and crannies of the Americas.
+I speak and report in Spanish, and I can throw about the remnants of my Brazilian Portuguese as needed (my high school French, meanwhile, is only good enough to read a menu).

 Work with me